TVXQ: 2017–2024: Comeback tours, New Chapter series, fifteenth anniversaries and twentieth anniversaries

 TVXQ released their extended play New Chapter #2: The Truth of Love, sequel to New Chapter #1, on December 26, 2018, day of their fifteenth debut anniversary.
 Similar to their 2015 album Rise as God, The Truth of Love was tagged as a "special" album release, so it was not regarded as an official studio release.
 Though TVXQ did not promote the record, it debuted at number two on the Gaon Album Chart.
 In Japan, it debuted at number 12 on the Oricon Albums Chart.
 Their tenth Japanese album XV, promoted as their fifteenth debut anniversary in Japan, was released on October 16, 2019.
 It was TVXQ's eighth album to debut atop the Oricon Albums Chart, surpassing BoA's record in becoming the first and only foreign artist in Japan to earn eight number one albums.

-In May 2020, it was announced that TVXQ would hold a live online concert, as the fifth concert organised by SM Entertainment and Naver as part of the world first online-dedicated live concert series Beyond LIVE.
-The live concert was scheduled for May 24.

-In March 16, 2022, TVXQ released their Japanese extended play Epitaph.
+On May 24, 2020, amidst the COVID-19 pandemic, TVXQ held a live online concert Beyond the T, the fifth concert organized by SM Entertainment and Naver as part of Beyond LIVE, the world's first online-dedicated live concert series.
+On March 16, 2022, TVXQ released their Japanese extended play Epitaph to support their nation-wide Japan tour, Classyc: Live Tour, their first live concert series in three years.
+The tour sold 300,000 tickets across Japan.

+On October 5, 2023, it was announced that TVXQ would be releasing their ninth Korean studio album 20&2 on December 26, 2023, to commemorate their twentieth anniversary within the group's special celebration project 20&2 (20th Anniversary & Two Members).
+The duo held their twentieth anniversary concert tour, the 20&2 Asia Tour, from December 2023 to April 2024.
+Immediately after the tour, they announced their Japan-wide tour, Zone Tour, beginning from November 2024 to March 2025, to celebrate their twentieth anniversary in Japan, which is supported by their eleventh Japanese studio album, Zone, to be released on November 6, 2024.

+2025: new releases

+TVXQ released the Japanese digital single "月の裏で会いましょう" on July 20, 2025.
+It debuted at number three on the Oricon Digital Singles Chart.